anycable/anycable-rails/README.md

 ### Interactive set up

-After gem was installed, you can run set up wizard to configure a Rails application by going through a few questions:
+After the gem was installed, you can run an interactive wizard to configure your Rails application for using with AnyCable by running a generator:

 ```sh
 bin/rails g anycable:setup